jjh6838/p1_test/README.md

 # OR: All 5 scenarios (100%, 90%, 80%, 70%, 60%) - takes ~5x longer
 ./submit_all_parallel.sh --run-all-scenarios

+# OR: Single specific scenario (e.g., 90% only)
+./submit_all_parallel.sh --supply-factor 0.9

 # Monitor
 squeue -u $USER